tilsammans/nilly_vanilly/README.markdown

 NillyVanilly
 ============

-This plugin stores NULL in your database when you try to store an empty string.
+This Rails gem/plugin stores NULL in your database when you try to store an empty string.

 It only works for columns you explicitly mention inside your model.
 It comes with a rake task which prints out all the columns eligible for nillification.